davidburgoscarpeno/davidburgoscarpeno/README.md

 # Hi there! 👋

-I'm a passionate **Web Developer** and a hobby **Indie Game Developer** who loves creating projects from web applications to video games.
-Here's a bit about what I know and the tools I work with.
+I’m a passionate **Web Developer** with a strong focus on **backend development**.
+I enjoy creating diverse projects, especially **robust and efficient web applications**.
+Here’s a bit about my skills and the tools I work with.
 ## 👨‍💻 About Me

 I'm a **full-stack web developer** and **indie game developer** based in Spain.
 My passion lies in blending creativity with technology, whether it's building immersive web experiences or crafting fun and engaging video games.